-Dating Violence: Dating violence is violence committed by a person who is or has been in a social relationship of romantic intimate with the victim. or nature The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+Dating Violence: Dating violence is violence committed by a person who is or has been in a social relationship of romantic intimate nature with the victim. or The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency between interaction persons involved the of the in relationship.
 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 Dating violence does not include acts covered under the definition of Domestic Violence.